 Don’t mean to sound insensitive, but Ed was losing his.
 The man was facing what health workers would call a ‘degeneration of brain function.’
 And it was irreversible; things would only get worse, not better.

-I finally reached him on the phone and asked point-blank, “What the hell is going on with you?”
+I finally reached him on the phone and asked point-blank, “What’s going on with you?”
 Ed said he was sorry … although his apology came without an explanation.
 Clue #3.

 MEET EDDIE …